 Bhav is our principal dentist and has multiple post-graduate qualifications in oral surgery, facial aesthetics, implantology, cosmetic dentistry and periodontology.

 Thanks to advances in dentistry, the use of traditional metal braces can be avoided entirely.
 A series of clear aligners are used to achieve straight teeth with Invisible braces.
 An impression of your teeth is made, and then sent to the lab to create a custom made mould of your teeth.
 The aligners are made especially for you using digital technology.
 It takes a couple of weeks for the aligners to arrive back at the practice, at which point you will be able to try them on your teeth.

 Unlike the metal orthodontic braces, the clear aligners are nearly completely invisible to the naked eye.
-After three weeks of use, you will return back to your dentist to receive the next pair of aligners.
+After a period of time, you will return back to your dentist to receive the next pair of aligners.
 How many sets of aligners you’ll receive depends on the level of work needed on each individual patient.

 The aligner can cause some mild pain and discomfort as it applies pressure to the teeth in order to move them into the required position.
 When the new tray is fitted, the pain usually subsides after a few hours.
 These are seen as a better option to traditional metal braces as there are no wires or brackets to break or poke into the inside of the mouth, and there are much more aesthetically pleasing.

 - Bonding: Is the procedure in which a form of resin is used to bond a material, such as a veneer, to a tooth.
 It is often used to treat stained or damaged teeth.

 - Oral and Maxillofacial treatments: This is the term used to describe procedures for the mouth, jaw and face.
 It includes dental implants and treatment for temporomandibular joint syndrome (TMJ).